janjonck/dbt-ae-certification-notes/CP2-ModularityAndRefactoring/ImplementCTEGroupings.md

 ## Converting legacy SQL in dbt

 Once you choose your refactoring strategy, you'll want to do some cosmetic cleanups according to your data modeling best practices and start moving code into CTE groupings.
 This will give you a head start on porting SQL snippets from CTEs into modular dbt data models.
-This can be done in the form of intermediate models, `models/intermediate` (somewhat simliar to conventional prep views).
-This way, a CTE from an old setup/project might become its own intermediate model in dbt.
+This can be done in the form of staging or intermediate models, `models/staging` or `models/intermediate`.
+This way, a CTE from an old setup/project might become its own staging or intermediate model in dbt.

 ## What's a CTE?